Cuis-Smalltalk/Learning-Cuis/README.md

 Look at documentation available for other wonderful Smalltalk implementations
 - http://squeak.org/documentation/

-Look at the repositories here
+Look at the repositories here.
+There is usually a 'RoughGuide.md' with notes of interest
 - https://github.com/Cuis-Smalltalk-Learning

 Subscribe and ask questions at the Cuis developers email list